Gawin Caskey: Acting career and breakthrough

-Career
+Singing career

 In 2019, Gawin got an opportunity to sing the OST for Dark Blue Kiss, a sequel of his debut series which received warm reception.
 Since then, he has sung many soundtracks within the industry and earned the title "The Voice of GMMTV".

 In 2021, he sang "Dust" from Nabi, My Stepdarling OST, and "Just Understood" from Oh My Boss.
-In 2022 he sang several soundtrack such as "You Mean The World" from popular series F4 Thailand, "Je T’aime À La Folie" from Enchante, and "Counting Stars" from Astrophile, to name few.
+In 2022 he sang several soundtrack such as "You Mean The World" from popular series F4 Thailand, "Je T’aime À La Folie" from Enchanté, and "Counting Stars" from Astrophile, to name few.

+In 2025, Gawin and co-star Way-ar Sangngern (Joss) won an award for original soundtrack of the year for their song "Ever After" from the My Golden Blood soundtrack.
+In September of that same year, the duo hosted their "JossGawin Invincible Fancon" concert, performing various songs from their discographies.

 Gawin has covered a few English songs in GMMTV's artists project with other artists, which received positive reviews.
 His cover song "Yellow" along with Vachirawit Chivaaree (Bright) is quite popular among listeners.
 His other notable cover songs are "Memories", "Best Part", "This Town", "Before You Go", and "Flightless Bird, American Mouth".
+He has also covered his song "Closer" from the My Golden Blood soundtrack in Japanese, which is featured on the album "BEST OF GMMTV VOL. 2".

+In 2026, Gawin joined Riser Music, a subsidiary of GMMTV, after his appearances at the "Riser Music T-Pop Showcase 2026" concerts.
+He debuted under the label with his single "จำใจ (Gone Away)" on 23 July 2026.